bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/apache-httpd/index.rst

 ============

-This is how the configuration for Apache httpd as reverse proxy in front of Axon Ivy Engine can look like:
+This is how the configuration for Apache httpd as reverse proxy in front of
+|ivy-engine| can look like:

 * All HTTP traffic is redirected to HTTPS
 * Only the application `demo-portal` is available over the reverse proxy
-* Apache httpd communicates over HTTP with the Axon Ivy Engine
+* Apache httpd communicates over HTTP with the |ivy-engine|

 .. literalinclude:: vhosts.conf
     :language: apache